nonamecoder/yate-bts-pi/arfcn_tune.md

 # Manual for Fine-Tuning ARFCN in YateBTS

+**Note:** There is a Python script called `tune_arfcn.py` that can be run to automatically tune ARFCN based on current RF conditions.

 Fine-tuning the ARFCN (Absolute Radio Frequency Channel Number) for YateBTS involves scanning and selecting the optimal frequency to ensure minimal interference and optimal signal quality.
 Below is a step-by-step guide to using the commands you've mentioned:

 ## Step-by-Step Guide